 The idea behind ugly produce boxes is that the customer can choose to spend less money on less conventional produce.
 After all, the food isn’t rotten or spoiled; it simply failed to meet the general public’s beauty standards.
 Individuals can have cheaper produce delivered straight to their door for a flat-rate cost.
 These boxes are both helping to reduce food waste in the United States, but offer different pros and cons based on your preferences.

-Each service varies in price, presentation, and food options.
+Each service varies in price, presentation, delivery, areas, and food options.
 Let’s take a look at two popular options, Misfits Market and Imperfect Foods, and see how they hold up against one another.

 What is Misfits Market?

 Misfits Market is one of the biggest players trying to stop food waste.
 It sells products that other grocery stores won’t accept and is based out of Philadelphia.
 The majority of their foods are certified organic and non-GMO, sourced from hand-picked farms across the US.
-They also offer products outside the US, like citrus and avocados, to bring customers more variety.
-While their selection isn’t as large as other companies, they focus on quality and eco-friendly packaging.
+They also offer products from outside the US, like citrus and avocados to bring customers more variety.
+Misfits Market offers specialty groceries, dairy, and sustainably raised meats as well.
+We really love that they focus on quality and eco-friendly packaging.
 They use compostable bags, and boxes are made from recycled materials.
 When warm weather comes around, they use nontoxic ice packs.

 What is Imperfect Foods?